gerald0mc/gerald0mc/README.md

 ### About me:

-All I do is code and play Minecraft.
-I have some java knowledge but no experience in any other language.
+All I do is code and play games.
+I have some java knowledge and I have tried to dabble in C#.

 ### Stuff I Have Worked On/Currently Working On:
 * CumHack (1.12.2 Anarchy Client)